Disability - Prospective students

 It’s really important to include information about your impairment, long-standing health condition or specific learning difference on your UCAS form or Postgraduate application form.
 Once we have this information, we will contact you to find out what individual reasonable adjustments and support requirements you may have.
-View the video on UCAS TV - Disability Support from Disability Officers or contact Disability Services for further information.
+Email Disability Services for further information.

-In the summer, we ask prospective students to complete an online registration form and provide us with documentary evidence of disability.
-You will also be asked to sign a Release of Information form.
+In the summer, we ask prospective students to complete an online registration form for Disability Services and provide us with documentary evidence.
 For information on how we share disability-related information, please see our confidentiality policy.
 Once we have received this information, we will draft a Personal Learning Support Plan.

 Ideally, we will be able to do this in time for your first week of lectures, but this will depend on how soon we receive the information from you, or the Assessment Centre if you have had a study needs assessment for Disabled Students' Allowances (DSA.)
 The main thing is for you to keep in touch with us - this way, we can ensure your support is in place as soon as possible.

 Disabled Students' Allowances (DSAs) pay for extra costs that UK students may have as a direct result of having a disability, long-term health condition, mental health difficulty or specific learning difference.
-For further information, see Bridging the Gap.
 A Disabled Students' Allowance Assessment can be carried out before the start of your course.
 It is important that you apply for DSA as soon as possible so that support can be put into place before you start your course.
-See Key Steps in applying for DSA for further information.
-Information on DSAs for NHS-funded students can be found here.

 British Sign Language users may be interested in seeing the following video: Applying for Disabled Students Allowances (DSAs) - Film with British Sign Language.